MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 }
 ```

-The value of the "deepestSection" parameter controls the number of keys in the 'sections' dictionary.
-In the example skill definition, since the deepestSection was specified as “h3”, there are three keys in the "sections" dictionary – h1, h2, h3.
+The value of the `markdownHeaderDepth` controls the number of keys in the 'sections' dictionary.
+In the example skill definition, since the `markdownHeaderDepth` is "h3", there are three keys in the "sections" dictionary: h1, h2, h3.

 ## See also